Artificial Precision Timing Array: bridging the decihertz gravitational-wave sensitivity gap with clock satellites: Artificial Precision Timing Array

 The characteristic strain sensitivity depends linearly on the error in the PTA timing residuals $\sigma$ as indicated in Eq. \ref{sensitivity}.
 We will estimate the timing errors needed to conduct significant astrophysics.
 As we will argue, the sensitivity required is comparable to present and future atomic clock precision.
 We defer the discussion of additional sources of error to Section \ref{sec5}.

-The best atomic clocks at present can reach fractional frequency uncertainties $\xi=\Delta f_{\rm clock}/f_{\rm clock}\sim10^{-18}$ in 1~s of averaging and $\sim10^{-19}–10^{-20}$ in 1~h \cite{2022Natur.602..420B,2019NaPho..13..714O,2017Sci...358...90C}.
+Clocks in development for global navigation satellite systems have reached fractional frequency uncertainties $\xi=\Delta f_{\rm clock}/f_{\rm clock}\sim10^{-15}$ in 1~s of averaging \citep{2021GPSS...25...83S}.
+More recently, \cite{2025PhRvL.135z3402L} have achieved $\xi=4\times10^{-17}$ at 1~s in a ground-based test of a field-deployable strontium optical lattice clock.
+State-of-the-art ground-based atomic clocks at present can reach fractional uncertainties $\sim10^{-18}$ in 1~s of averaging and $\sim10^{-19}$–$10^{-20}$ in 1~h \citep{2022Natur.602..420B,2019NaPho..13..714O,2017Sci...358...90C}.
 In the next few years, we may reach $\xi\sim10^{-20}$ in 1~s averaging with current 3D optical lattice clock technology.
-In a decade, use of squeezing and increased atom number may allow $\xi\sim10^{-21}$ \cite{RevModPhys.87.637}.
-We also remark that intense efforts are underway to miniaturize and ruggedize the technology of strontium optical lattice clocks \cite{poli2014transportable, koller2017transportable, origlia2018towards, takamoto2020test}.
-Progress has been fast, which makes the prospect of deploying precision optical lattice clocks within the next decade realistic.
-Note that $\xi\propto t_{\rm avg}^{-1/2}$, for $t_{\rm avg}$ the time of averaging.
-Our averaging time is limited by the cadence, so $\xi_{\delta t}$, the relative clock uncertainty over an averaging time of $\delta t$, is
+In the foreseeable future, use of squeezing and increased atom number may allow $\xi\sim10^{-21}$ \citep{RevModPhys.87.637}.
+We also remark that intense efforts are underway to miniaturize and ruggedize the technology of strontium optical lattice clocks \citep{poli2014transportable, koller2017transportable, origlia2018towards, takamoto2020test}.
+Progress has been fast, which makes the prospect of deploying precision optical lattice clocks realistic in the foreseeable future.
+While reproducing ground-based precision with space-based clocks remains a technological challenge, we shall use as the reference for this study the performance of the best current, near-future, and far-future ground-based atomic clocks.
+We make this choice since our aim is to provide a proof of concept, to which fundamental physical limitations matter significantly more than present technological ones.